chibiboba/JS-202/My Notes/Lesson 2 Notes.md

 #### Spacing / Flow

-- Block-level elements begin on a new line, stacking one on top of the other, and occupy any available width.
+- Block-level elements always begin on a new line, stacking one on top of the other, and occupy any available width.

 - By default, a `block` element occupies all horizontal space available within its container, with nothing to the left or right of the `block`.
   - If your page contains 3 `block` elements directly inside the `body` element and nothing else, then all three elements will display one above the other like a stack of blocks.
   - This behavior makes `block` elements predictable and easy to use.

-####  `block` layout properties

-- With `block elements` we can compute dimensions directly from CSS properties.

-- `block` elements use the **box properties** (`width`, `height`, `padding`, `border`, `margin`) to determine the size of the element.
-The browser reserves a box of the right size on the page, and this is where it draws the content.
-- A block element will always appear on a line by itself within it's container `div` no matter its width.
 - Though a `block` element takes up an entire row in a container, this does not alter the width of the element.
 The browser renders the `block` element on a line by itself, but the element has the specified (or computed) width.

   - For example, if you have a 500-pixel wide `blockquote` in a 900-pixel wide `section`, the `blockquote` element uses 500 pixels, but the browser will leave the remaining 400 pixels of the `section` empty.

+- A block element will always appear on a line by itself within it's container `div` no matter its width.

-- Example
+  Example

   - If you want an element that is 928 pixels wide, 168 pixels high, with 20 pixels of left and right padding, 10 pixels of padding at the top and bottom, a 1-pixel border, and a 28-pixel bottom margin, all those properties will play a part in the overall dimensions of the element.
   - Thus, the overall dimensions will be 970 x 218 pixels.
 (As we'll see later, it's possible to change the way the browser calculates the dimensions.
 This example assumes that you're using the browser defaults)

+####  `block` layout properties

+- With `block elements` we can compute dimensions directly from CSS properties.
+- `block` elements use the **box properties** (`width`, `height`, `padding`, `border`, `margin`) to determine the size of the element.
+The browser reserves a box of the right size on the page, and this is where it draws the content.

 #### Other notes about `block` elements